-Ever felt like you’ve only just scratched the surface of a software platform, leaving you with that unsettling feeling that you’re not actually getting the best bang for your buck?
-It can be difficult to figure out the full range of capabilities of a software program, let alone massive software applications commonly used in higher education.
+Ever felt like you’ve only just scratched the surface of a higher ed software platform, leaving you with that unsettling feeling that you’re not actually getting the best bang for your buck?
+It can be difficult to figure out the full range of capabilities of a tool, let alone massive software applications commonly used in higher education.
 Sure, you can get a 30-day free trial, but good luck trying to figure out whether or not a platform that extensive is worth it in just 30 days.

 What is Slate?